 In Origin, the basis of who Langdon is as a character is still extremely similar to the other Robert Langdon novels.
 His claustrophobia is described just as it was in Angels and Demons, The Da Vinci Code, Inferno, and The Lost Symbol.
 Brown never ceases to describe Langdon’s claustrophobia; it is one of the most prominent features of the protagonist.
-Claustrophobia is an aspect of Robert Langdon’s life that comes up repeatedly in The Da Vinci Code, Angels and Demons, Inferno, The Lost Symbol and Origin.
-His fear of being trapped in small spaces, which is due to an incident from his childhood, humanizes the seemingly indestructible character.
+Claustrophobia, an aspect of Robert Langdon’s life, comes up repeatedly.
+His fear of being trapped in small spaces, due to an incident from his childhood, humanizes his seemingly indestructible character.
 The claustrophobia is one of Langdon’s few weaknesses, making him more relatable to the reader.
-Like The Da Vinci Code, the reader is consistently reminded of this claustrophobia in Origin.
+As in The Da Vinci Code, the reader is consistently reminded of this claustrophobia in Origin.
 Whenever Langdon found himself in tight spaces, he became struck with fear, as described in Angels and Demons: “. . . the darkness forcing him back. . . back to the five hours of crushing that haunted him still.”
 (A&D, XV, 56).
 His claustrophobia in The Da Vinci Code, as well as Origin, is one of Langdon’s biggest flaws.
 In Origin, Brown writes, “With each clockwise revolution, the passage grew tighter, and Langdon’s broad shoulders were now nearly brushing the walls.
 Breathe, Robert.
 The slanting metal sheets felt as if they might collapse inward at any moment and crush him beneath tons of steel” (O, VIII, 49).
 Though this makes him imperfect, it also humanizes him.
 The humanization of Langdon makes the reader root for the protagonist in his efforts, creating a more gripping storyline in all of the Robert Langdon novels.

 Langdon is not wearing his classic Harris Tweed Jacket in Origin, similar to Inferno.
-Instead of wearing the jacket, Langdon is wearing a tuxedo, because he was dressed up for Kirsch’s gala; yet, he is wearing his Harris Tweed Jacket in the video presented during Kirsch’s presentation at the gala.
-Like Origin, a change in Langdon’s physical appearance also occurs in Inferno; for Angels and Demons and The Da Vinci Code, Langdon sported the same look: a Harris Tweed jacket, Somerset loafers, a turtleneck, khaki pants, and a Mickey Mouse watch.
+Instead of wearing the jacket, Langdon is wearing a tuxedo, because he was dressed up for Kirsch’s gala.
+Yet he is wearing his Harris Tweed Jacket in the video presented during Kirsch’s presentation at the gala.
+Like Origin, a change in Langdon’s physical appearance also occurs in Inferno.
+For Angels and Demons and The Da Vinci Code, Langdon sported the same look: a Harris Tweed jacket, Somerset loafers, a turtleneck, khaki pants, and a Mickey Mouse watch.
 Instead of Langdon wearing a Harris Tweed, he dons a neighbor’s Brioni suit and Italian loafers: “He was wearing the neighbor’s Brioni suit, which fit remarkably well.
 Even the loafers were comfortable, and Langdon made a mental note to switch to Italian footwear when he got home” (I, X, 44).

 By changing Langdon’s attire, Brown paints a completely new picture of the protagonist.
 He has Italian flare and shows a taste for finer things, rather than a simple Harris Tweed.
 With these differences in appearance, Langdon loses the simplicity of his original outfit.
 The original outfit, as described in The Lost Symbol, was his “usual charcoal turtleneck, Harris Tweed jacket, Khakis, and collegiate loafers” (TLS, I, 8).
 In Origin, Brown presents Langdon in a tuxedo coat, in which Langdon could barely recognize himself, as he “advanced stiffly in his white bow tie, tails, and white waistcoat” (O, I, 11).
-Rather than sporting his usual Harris Tweed, Langdon looks dapper in an elegant tuxedo.
+Langdon looks dapper in an elegant tuxedo.